Immersion Heater Not Working – Find Out Why and What to Do

 However, it’s easier said than done as the task requires some prior experience in plumbing and a bit of knowledge about electrical fixtures.
 So, for your safety, please contact a professional technician to change the element and ensure that everything works fine.

 If you live in an area with more hard water, limescale builds up in excess, and your immersion heater breaks faster than expected.
 Additionally, significant issues arise when the compound builds around your heating element, creating a bottleneck in your entire system.
+With a domestic water softener installation you won’t struggle with limescale issues and will save on maintenance costs.

 You might be able to avoid limescale build-up by asking a specialist to fit a filter that prevents such compounds from entering in the first place.
 In addition, you could take the immersion heater down and flush out the scale with a high-pressure water stream.